KeystoneHQ/keystone-developer/docs/integration/sign/bitcoin.md

 For passing an unsigned Bitcoin transaction to the Keystone hardware wallet, `KeystoneSDK` needs a PSBT in a hex format, then covert it into a QR code generator.

-All you need is to give the result of `nextPart` to a QR code presenter component, Keystone can then scan and parse the transaction data.

-> **Note**
-> The Keystone SDK might generate an infinite number of QR codes when the unsigned transaction contains a big chunk of data,
-> the software wallet will need to show the animated QR codes so that the Keystone hardware wallet can get all the
-> transaction data.
-See [Fountain code](https://en.wikipedia.org/wiki/Fountain_code) for more information about multiple QR codes.

 <!-- tabs:start -->

 #### **iOS(Swift)**